Telefonica/cross-platform-actions/deploy-platform/README.md

 - `environment` - Environment to create.
 It will be passed as an input to the deploy workflow.
 - `token` - Github token to get access to the repository workflows
 - `ref` - _Optional_.
 Branch or tag in which to run the deploy workflow.
 If not specified, the `main` branch will be used.
-- `repo-suffix` - _Optional_.
-Suffix to append to the project name to get the platform repository name.
-If not specified, `-platform` will be used.
+- `repo-name` - _Optional_.
+When defined, this name will be used to find the repository where the deploy workflow will be launched.
+If not specified, it will use `${project}-platform`.
 - `workflow-id` - _Optional_.
 ID of the workflow to launch.
 If not specified, the first workflow with the name `deploy.yml` will be used.

 ## Outputs